wheregmis/lumen-blocks/docsite/README.md

 ## 📚 Next Steps

-- Explore the [laminar-blocks documentation](../blocks/) for detailed component APIs
+- Explore the [lumen-blocks documentation](../blocks/) for detailed component APIs
 - Check out individual component examples in the showcase section
 - Use this sample as a template for your own Dioxus applications
 - Contribute improvements or additional examples

 ## 🤝 Contributing

-This sample app is part of the laminar-blocks project.
+This sample app is part of the lumen-blocks project.
 Contributions are welcome:

 - Report bugs or issues
 - Suggest new component demonstrations